bhavYA455a/bhavYA455a/README.md

 - 👋 Hi, I’m @bhavYA455a
-- 👀 I’m interested in Data Structure and Algorithms
-- 🌱 I’m currently learning Android app development
+- 👀 assionate about turning raw data into actionable insights and automation solutions.
+- 🌱 Data & Business Analyst skilled in SQL, Power BI, and Python for data-driven decision-making.
-- 💞️ I’m looking to collaborate on software engineering and for android app developer
+- 💞️ I’m looking to collaborate on software engineering and analyst Role.
 - 📫 How to reach me linkedin linkedin.com/in/bhavya-singh-b99b1a203
+-
 -

 <!---